odoo/odoo/doc/howtos/backend.rst

 If no search view exists for the model, Odoo generates one which only allows searching on the ``name`` field.

-.. admonition:: Exercise 3 — search courses
+.. admonition:: Exercise 3 — Search courses

     Allow searching for courses based on their title or their description.